 And in the middle of chuckling, I spotted a few different children clutching half-eaten Pop-Tarts in their hands.

-However, I bet these Healthy Raspberry Chocolate Chip Oatmeal Breakfast Cookies would’ve been a much better option!
+But I bet these healthy raspberry chocolate chip oatmeal breakfast cookies would’ve been a fantastic alternative — at least for me!
 They’re supremely soft and chewy, exactly the way I love my oatmeal cookies to be, and just as quick, portable, and easy.
-These healthy breakfast cookies are perfect for meal prepping and grab-and-go breakfasts or snacks!
+Unlike those store-bought breakfast pastries, these contain whole grains… And fresh, whole berries!

-Note to self: Bake a batch to bring for breakfasts on our next Disneyland trip!
+These healthy breakfast cookies are also perfect for meal prepping and grab-and-go breakfasts or snacks, so… Note to self: Bake a batch or two for our next Disneyland trip!

 Tip: I buy my favorite cinnamon online here!
 It’s really affordable, and it tastes stronger, richer, and a little sweeter than standard cinnamon.
 Worth every penny!

 Instead, instant oats are also called “quick cooking” or “one-minute” oats.
-They’re smaller and thinner than traditional old-fashioned rolled oats… Which means they soften faster and make the most soft and chewy healthy raspberry chocolate chip oatmeal breakfast cookies imaginable!
-You can usually find them in canisters right next to the old-fashioned rolled oats at the grocery store.
+They only contain one ingredient: oats!
+They’re smaller and thinner than traditional old-fashioned rolled oats… Which means they cook faster and make the most soft and chewy breakfast cookies imaginable!
+You can usually find them in containers right next to the old-fashioned rolled oats at the grocery store.

-Hint: If you use coconut oil, then your healthy raspberry chocolate chip oatmeal breakfast cookies will be dairy free!
+Hint: If you use coconut oil, then your healthy raspberry chocolate chip oatmeal breakfast cookies will be dairy-free!

 Any milk will work, but since many of my family members are lactose intolerant, I picked unsweetened vanilla almond milk for these healthy raspberry chocolate chip oatmeal breakfast cookies.
-That and unsweetened cashew milk are our two favorite dairy free milk options!
+(That and unsweetened cashew milk are our two favorite dairy-free milk options!)

 Time for the fruit!
 I used fresh raspberries since they’re currently in season, but frozen and thawed raspberries will also work.
 Just remember to dice them so they’re about the same size as mini chocolate chips so your cookies bake evenly and you get a bit of sweet fruit in every bite!

 But before you bake your cookies, remember to flatten your cookie dough with a spatula.
 This cookie dough doesn’t spread, so your fully baked cookies will be as thick (or thin!) as they were when you first put your baking sheet in the oven.
+(I love using these mini spatulas — they’re so handy!)

 Finally, do not overbake these cookies!
 They’re actually done when the centers still feel a little soft and underdone.
 You’ll leave them on the warm baking sheet for a few minutes after removing your tray from the oven, which allows the centers to fully cook through without drying out your cookies or making them turn out cakey.

-Tell me if you figure out how to stop after just one… Because I almost never can! ????
-And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! ????)
-I’d love to see your healthy raspberry chocolate chip oatmeal breakfast cookies!
+Tell me if you figure out how to stop after just one… Because I almost never can! 😉 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy raspberry chocolate chip oatmeal breakfast cookies!

-Healthy Raspberry Chocolate Chip Oatmeal Breakfast Cookies | | Print |
+Healthy Raspberry Chocolate Chip Oatmeal Breakfast Cookies

 - 1 cup (100g) instant oats (gluten-free if necessary and measured like this)

-- ¾ cup (90g) whole wheat or gluten-free* flour (measured like this)
+- ¾ cup (90g) whole wheat flour or gluten-free* flour (measured like this)

 - 1 ½ tsp baking powder